aaccioly-coding-challenges/citibank-interview-2023/README.md

 ## Post interview improvements

-1. Implemented the babd selection logic using  `NavigableMap#floorEntry` and `NavigableMap#ceilingEntry` as suggested during the interview.
+1. Implemented the band selection logic using  `NavigableMap#floorEntry` and `NavigableMap#ceilingEntry` as suggested during the interview.
 2. Throw an `IllegalArgumentException` when the salary is negative.
 3. Simplified tests by using `ParameterizedTest` to test tax calculation for each band.